max-xdesign/PW-Git-Demo/README.md

 https://github.com/max-xdesign/PW-Git-Demo

-All tests within the "tests" folder will be run with the command "npx playwright test" when the YAML script is triggered
+All tests within the "tests" folder will be run with the command "npx playwright test" when the YAML script is triggered.

 Max Sadler